Coles Web Scraper Breakdown: 5 Effective Techniques I Used in My Capstone Project for Scraping Pricing Data

 Data Format and Structuring the Output

-• Product ID and name
+• Product name

 • Current and previous prices